Detecting Coordinated Behaviour on Video-First Platforms: The Challenge of Multimodality and Complex Similarity on TikTok: Case study

+In this case study we use the first seven layers from Table~\ref{table_methods}: Visual Similarity, Same Audio, Partial Audio, Music ID, Video Description, URL, and Hashtag Sequence.
+Audio transcripts, used to construct the two Audio layers, were available for 5,690 ($\approx 23.3$\%) videos through the Research API.
+The Hashtag layer could in principle be constructed, but it is not used in this study, as individual hashtags (especially popular ones) provide a weak sign of coordination potentially leading to many false positives.

-For each of the posts, we gathered the original TikTok video as well as the metadata associated with it.
-However, due to varying availability, certain metadata elements were present only for subsets of videos.
-Specifically, audio transcripts provided through TikTok's API were available only for 5,690 videos.
-Additionally, data availability varied considerably across modalities.
-For instance, while TikTok's API grants access to video comments, it does not allow retrieval of comments linked to specific users.
+Table~\ref{table_methods} mentions additional layers that can in principle be constructed if the corresponding data is available.
+However, for the last five layers the corresponding information was not directly available from the Research API at the time of our data collection.
+For instance, as noted earlier, while TikTok's API grants access to video comments, it does not allow retrieval of comments linked to specific users.
 Engagement metrics face similar constraints: although likes and reposts can be obtained via user information, likes are rarely shared publicly, and collecting repost data is slow and inefficient, as the API does not support time-specific queries.
-These limitations informed our decision to exclude such features from the similarity functions (See Section~\ref{subsec:sim}) considered in this study.
+At the same time, some of the missed co-actions (that is, those that would be captured by some of the layers that we could not construct) should be captured by other layers.
+For example, a stitch includes the original video, leading to a partial match of audio transcript.